Samismywaifu/Beginning-Hypnosis/docs/AdditionalResources.md

 ## Gone Wild Audio Subreddit
 [The Gone Wild Audio Subreddit](https://www.reddit.com/r/GoneWildAudio/ )is like the Erotic Hypnosis Subreddit, but a bit kinkier.
 I would say the audios are less geared towards hypnosis though.

+## Shibbydex
+[Shibbydex](https://shibbydex.com/) is KinkyShibby's website, she's a pretty prolific content creator on reddit.
+Her site contains a list of all of her files and descriptions.
+She covers a broad variety of topics, so it wouldn't hurt to check it out.

+## LilithUnleashed
+[LilithUnleashed](https://lilithunleashed.net/) Another content creator who I believe got their start on reddit.
+She has a very nice voice in my opinion.
+This site contains info about all of her files.